mhus/kt2l/docs/docs/contribute/general.md

 It's important to close resources when they're no longer needed to free up memory and prevent resource leaks.
 Resources must be closed if a tab or a cluster is closed by the user or if the Vaadin UI session is closed.

+## Using Keyboard Shortcuts

+If you introduce a new keyboard shortcut, make sure to document it in the [Keyboard Shortcuts](/docs/usage/shortcuts) section.
+Check if a shortcut is already in use and avoid using the same shortcut for different actions.